 Dehydrated bodies do not run optimally.
 Headaches, a lack of energy and persistent hunger are all signs that you could use some H2O.

-If you are not familiar with the feelings of true body hunger then it will be very easy to misinterpret thirst as a need to eat.
-To make matters worse, if we start eating when not hungry (the start signal), it is difficult to know when we are full (the stop signal).
+If you are not familiar with the feelings of true body hunger then it will be very easy to misinterpret thirst as a need to eat when you’re not hungry.
+To make matters worse, if we start eating when not hungry (the start signal), it is difficult to know when we are full (the “how to stop eating” signal).
 And, we may end up too FULL.

 Have you ever eaten for entertainment?
 Let’s call this practice “eatertainment”.
 The day is boring.
 Maybe you’re weighed down with responsibilities or straight-up UNinspired by your life and eating feels like the perfect solution.